saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

     *   If `forceRecompare` is `true` OR the multi-comparison is `stale`, it proceeds with a full re-generation of the comparative insights and blog post.
     *   Otherwise (multi-comparison is fresh and no `forceRecompare`), it reuses the existing `comparison_data_json` and `content`.
 *   **API Key Retrieval & Rotation:** Retrieves `LONGCAT_AI_API_KEY`s and iterates through them for AI calls, handling rate limits.
-*   **External Context Fetching:** Invokes `fetch-external-context` once per comparison (if regenerating or new questions) to get broader, up-to-date information relevant to the comparison.
+*   **External Context Fetching:** **Removed.
+External context is no longer fetched for multi-comparison analysis.**
 *   **Longcat AI Calls (if regenerating multi-comparison):**
     *   **Core Multi-Comparison Data:** Constructs a prompt with all individual video analyses and external context, instructing Longcat AI to generate structured comparative insights (overall sentiment trend, common/divergent emotional tones, themes, summary insights, individual video summaries) in JSON format.
     *   **Multi-Comparative Blog Post Generation:** Constructs a prompt with the core comparison data, instructing Longcat AI to generate a comprehensive, SEO-optimized blog post in Markdown format, also in JSON.
 *   **Process Custom Comparative Questions:**
     *   If `customComparativeQuestions` are provided, it processes each question.
-    *   It constructs a specific prompt including all video analyses, core comparison data, and the user's question, instructing Longcat AI to generate an answer of the specified `wordCount`.
+    *   It constructs a specific prompt including all video analyses, core comparison data, and the user's question, instructing Longcat AI to generate an "answer" of the specified `wordCount`.
     *   These answers are collected and merged with any existing `custom_comparative_qa_results`.
 *   **Slug Generation:** Ensures a unique `slug` for the multi-comparison blog post.
 *   **Database Save/Update:**